Continuing Education Activity

-Atypical pneumonia presents with pulmonary and extra-pulmonary manifestations, such as Legionella pneumonia, often presents with altered mentation and gastrointestinal symptoms.
+Atypical pneumonia presents with pulmonary and extra-pulmonary manifestations, such as Legionella pneumonia, which often presents with altered mentation and gastrointestinal symptoms.

-Physical findings also vary from patient to patient and mainly depend on the severity of lung consolidation, the type of organism, the extent of the infection, host factors, and existence or nonexistence of pleural effusion.
+Physical findings also vary from patient to patient and mainly depend on the severity of lung consolidation, the type of organism, the extent of the infection, host factors, and the existence or nonexistence of pleural effusion.
 The following are major clinical findings:

 Confusion manifests earlier in older patients.
 A critically ill patient may present with sepsis or multi-organ failure.

 Some examination findings are specific for certain etiologies, such as:

 - Dental illnesses - Anaerobes

 - Bullous myringitis - Mycoplasma

 The approach to evaluate and diagnose pneumonia depends on the clinical status, laboratory parameters, and radiological evaluation.